-Surprisingly, the egc cluster: (seg, sei, sem, sen. Seo, seu/y) was detected in the CC5-MSSA clones from chickens but absent in the CC88 and CC133 strains although other studies have reported the presence of egc cluster in unrelated clonal complexes (Monecke et al., 2008).
-Interestingly, only the CC5-MSSA clone from chicken also harbored the phage-borne immune invasion cluster (IEC): sak, snc and chp genes encoding staphylokinase, staphylococcal complement inhibitor and chemotaxis -inhibiting protein respectively.
-The IEC gene (sak, snc, chp) is reported to be predominant in human S. aureus lineages and uncommon in animal strains and is considered a human adaptation maker (Abdullahi et al., 2024) and are seen as genetic markers for the identification of human associated S. aureus clones (Uhlemann et al., 2012).
+Surprisingly, the egc cluster: (seg, sei, sem, sen. Seo, seu/y) was detected in the CC5-MSSA clones from chickens but absent in the CC88 and CC133 strains although other studies have reported the presence of egc cluster in unrelated clonal complexes (Monecke et al., 2008). , Only the CC5-MSSA clone from chicken also harbored the phage-borne immune invasion cluster (IEC): sak, snc and chp genes encoding staphylokinase, staphylococcal complement inhibitor and chemotaxis-inhibiting protein respectively.
+The IEC gene (sak, snc, chp) is reported to be predominant in human S. aureus lineages and uncommon in animal strains and is considered a human adaptation maker (Abdullahi et al., 2024) and is seen as genetic marker for the identification of human-associated S. aureus clones (Uhlemann et al., 2012).
 The IEC genes are carried by prophages and are responsible for S. aureus host switching, transmissibility, acclimation and initiation of infection (Chaguza et al., 2022).
 Therefore, the CC5-MSSA clone obtained in chickens could have been introduced by humans because of close co-existence between human and chickens, a possible case of reverse zoonosis.

 The results of the spa-typing have furthered our understanding of the genetic diversity of S. aureus strains from goats, sheep and chicken in this study.
-It is interesting that none of the strains from chickens shared similar spa-types with strains from goats and sheep.
-The CC5-MSSA clones from chickens belonged to spa-type t311, harbored blaZ, tet (K) and fosB, that encode resistance to penicillin G, tetracycline and Fosfomycin, respectively.
+Interestingly, none of the strains from chickens shared similar spa-types with strains from goats and sheep.
+The CC5-MSSA clones from chickens belonged to spa-type t311, harbored blaZ, tet (K) and fosB, which encode resistance to penicillin G, tetracycline and Fosfomycin, respectively.
 The t311 spa-type has been reported previously in S. aureus from humans (Shittu et al., 2015), and chicken carcasses (Okorie-Kanu et al., 2020) in Nigeria.
-The t311 spa-type was reported as one of the most predominant S. aureus clones in Ghana health care facility (Egyir et al., 2014), and in MRSA clones from patients and food-animals in Saudi Arabia (Alkuraythi et al., 2024) implying the transmission of the t311 strain between humans and chicken.
+The t311 spa-type was reported as one of the most predominant S. aureus clones in Ghana healthcare facilities (Egyir et al., 2014), and in MRSA clones from patients and food animals in Saudi Arabia (Alkuraythi et al., 2024) implying the transmission of the t311 strain between humans and chicken.

 The study also revealed two spa types: t448 and t786 that were associated with CC88-MSSA clones from chickens.
 The CC88 clone is reported to be the most predominant S. aureus lineage circulating in Africa, mainly among MRSA strains in humans (Aires-de-Sousa, 2017).
-Studies by Otalu et al. (2018) reported CC88 as the only clonal complex detected in 36 MRSA isolates from pigs and pig contact persons in Kogi state in Nigeria further supporting the high prevalence of CC88 clone among human and animal populations in Nigeria.
+Studies by Otalu et al. (2018) reported CC88 as the only clonal complex detected in 36 MRSA isolates from pigs and pig contact persons in Kogi state in Nigeria further supporting the high prevalence of CC88 clones among human and animal populations in Nigeria.
 It is interesting that the single CC88-MSSA strain from chicken that carried the multiresistance genotype, erm(B), aacA-aphD, aadD, tet(M), fexA, cfr, was non-typable with spa typing.
 Non-typeability of strains could occur when the spa-primers failed to amplify the gene product due to rearrangements in the spa-gene (Votintseva et al., 2014).